Channel migrant crossings top 20,000 since Starmer became Prime Minister

 But “if the boats and the engines aren’t available, it obviously makes it much more difficult for these crossings to be made”.

-Ms Cooper has so far not committed to a target or timeframe for curbing Channel crossings but pledged the Government will “try and make progress as rapidly as possible”.
+Ms Cooper has so far not committed to a target or time frame for curbing Channel crossings but pledged the Government would “try and make progress as rapidly as possible”.

 The National Crime Agency has said it is leading around 70 live investigations into organised immigration crime or human trafficking.